ArnaldoAF/react-todo/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# React To Do App

+This is a to do list made with React to expand my skills in programming

 ## Available Scripts